lttng/lttng-docs/contents/preface.md

      source.
   3. [Getting started](#doc-getting-started) is a very concise guide to get started quickly with LTTng kernel and user space tracing.
-This chapter is recommended if you're new to LTTng or software tracing in general.
+This chapter is recommended if you're new to LTTng or to software tracing in general.
   4. [Understanding LTTng](#doc-understanding-lttng) deals with some
      core concepts and components of the LTTng suite.
 Understanding